bnlrnz/xsite_ue/README.md

 Unreal Engine Cave Plugin for Unreal Engine Version 4.25.4 (4.25.0-4.25.4 or newer versions may or may not work...)
 This Plugin is somewhat similar to nDisplay (but a lot smaller, easier).
 However, it runs on Linux, Mac and Windows.

+Disclaimer: This plugin is suited for our environment only, there is a lot of potential for generalization!

 Features:

 - project plugin, no need to rebuild engine